-What is Transferwise?
+What is Wise?

-How Much Can you Save with Transferwise?
+How Much Can You Save with Wise?

-Transferwise operates a really simple pricing structure.
+Wise operates a really simple pricing structure.
 You get charged what it costs them to send your money plus a small fee.
 You will always know what that fee is before you send any money.
 You’ll also always know how long your money is likely to take to transfer between currencies.
 You can save up to 15 x what your local bank would charge for currency exchanges.

-How to Use Transferwise for Travel
+How to Use Wise for Travel

-Set up a Transferwise Account
+Set up a Wise Account

-Get local bank details with your Transferwise Account
+Get local bank details with your Wise Account

-British Pounds, Euros, Polish Zloty, Australian Dollars, US Dollars and New Zealand Dollars all come with local bank details.
+British Pounds, Euros, Polish Zloty, Australian Dollars, US Dollars, and New Zealand Dollars all come with local bank details.
 That’s right, you get your own bank account details – IBANs, account numbers – the whole nine yards, just like your regular account.

-Download the Transferwise App
+Download the Wise App

 Move money from an app, from your laptop, just as and when you need it.
 Confirm the rates.

-Apply for a Transferwise card
+Apply for a Wise card

 - No foreign transactions fees